habitat-sh/habitat/components/docs-chef-io/content/habitat/origin-keys.md

 Chef Habitat uses origin keys:

-- When you build an artifact in your local environment, Chef Habitat signs the artifact with the private origin key key
+- When you build an artifact in your local environment, Chef Habitat signs the artifact with the private origin key
 - When you upload an artifact to Chef Habitat Builder or Builder on-prem, Chef Habitat uses the public origin key to verify that the artifact was signed with the private origin key
-- When you upload any package--including artifacts--onto a Chef Habitat Supervisor, Chef Habitat uses the public origin key to authorize the artifact's installation; Chef Habitat only installs artifacts that it can verify were signed with the private origin key
+- When you install any package onto a Chef Habitat Supervisor, Chef Habitat uses the public origin key to verify the package's integrity before it starts the installation
-- When you download an artifact to your local environment, Chef Habitat uses the public origin key to verify the artifact's integrity before it starts the installation
+- When you download an artifact to your local Chef Habitat Studio, Chef Habitat uses the public origin key to verify the artifact's integrity before it starts the installation

 Chef Habitat Builder origin key names follow the format: